 You can also use a plug-in like Pretty Links to track affiliate offers and other links.
 You’ll be able to see how many clicks your links are getting and compare that to conversions.

 The most important thing is to start tracking.
 Keep it simple and then use the data you get.

-Once you start tracking and have some base numbers, it’s time to start tweaking to see if you can’t improve things.
-Why is this important?
-Let’s say you spend some time driving traffic and get 1,000 visitors to the sales page for your new product.
-And let’s say you have a 2% conversion rate – 2 sales for every 100 visitors.
-If your product costs $20, that’s $400 in revenue.
+Once you start tracking and have some base numbers, it’s time to start tweaking things and looking for improved results.
+Why is tweaking important?
+Let’s say you spend some time improving your traffic and get 1,000 visitors to the sales page for your one of your products.
+If you have a 3% conversion rate – 3 sales for every 100 visitors and if your product costs $20, that’s $600 in revenue.

 What areas should you test and tweak?

-- sales pages – start here, because improvements will directly impact your bottom line
+- sales pages – start here, because improvements have a direct impact on your income

 - headlines – try different headlines to see what works better

 - opt-in forms – try different types of forms and different subscribe buttons

 - email copy – test your open rate with various subject lines

 - content – review your top 10 posts.
 They get the most traffic, so improving them should have a positive ROI.